-If this is correct, will this money be ringfenced for domestic abuse services in Brighton & Hove, and how and when will this £241,000 be spent
+If this is correct, will this money be ringfenced for domestic abuse services in Brighton & Hove, and how and when will this £241,000 be spent The Chair gave the following response:

 We are currently consulting on the draft strategy and we hope that this will inform future spend of the £241k.
 A further report will come to this committee early next year with recommendations for spend, as it has been previously agreed that committee would agree to the spending of this money.
 We hope that this money will be allocated before the end of the financial year.